bazel-contrib/SIG-rules-authors/go-tutorial.md

 The project is now modified so that the files under the pkg folder are now used.
 This is the principle of using internal dependencies.
-Next, we will add a Go project dependency hosted out of GitHub, an "external dependency".
+Next, we will add a Go project dependency hosted out of GitHub; an "external dependency".

 ## Adding an external dependency